How to Treat Yellow Stool: Gastroenterologist Explains.

 • Mild attacks of gastroenteritis that cause acute diarrhea and yellow stool (usually self-limiting).

-Step #3: Treat according to the cause of yellow stool.
+Step #3: Treat according to the cause of the yellow stool.

 1- IBS yellow stools.

-A common condition where your bowel movement is frequent, associated with abdominal pain and change in stool consistency. yellow stool here is due to the speeding up of gastric contents (diarrhea).
+A common condition where your bowel movement is frequent, associated with abdominal pain and change in stool consistency.
+Yellow stool is due to the speeding up of gastric contents (diarrhea).

 Learn more about IBS yellow stool.